Course - Occupational Performance in Active Meaningful Living - PAH3009

 Further on evaluation

-Students must complete the compulsory activity of participating and presenting in a group presentation prior to sitting the examination.
+Students must complete the compulsory activity of participating and presenting an individual presentation prior to sitting the examination.
 The compulsory activity is approved for 4 semesters.
 With approved compulsory activity, the students resit the home examination only.

 Admission to a programme of study is required: